minio/docs/source/reference/minio-mc-admin/mc-admin-bucket-quota.rst

    For example, a hard limit of ``10GB`` would prevent adding any additional objects if the bucket reaches ``10GB`` of size.

    See :ref:`mc-admin-bucket-quota-units` for supported unit sizes.

-.. mc-cmd:: fifo
-   :option:

-   Sets a maximum limit to the bucket storage size.
-The MinIO server removes the oldest objects in the bucket to make space for newer objects such that the bucket size remains below the specified limit.

-   For example, a ``fifo`` limit of ``10GB`` would result in removal of the oldest objects in the bucket once it reaches ``10GB`` in size.

-   See :ref:`mc-admin-bucket-quota-units` for supported unit sizes.